eska-muc/dbvisualizer/README.md

 ## Reports

-Using the option -r with a filename a tabular report on the tables and columns will be written in the specified file.
+Using the option -r with a filename, a tabular report on the tables and columns will be written in the specified file.
 Following formats (option -F) are supported:
 * HTML (default)
 * MARKDOWN